 In many situations, being able to use the sun as an energy source is more practical than using batteries or hooking to the grid.
 Besides powering synthetic skin, Zhenan Bao's stretchable solar cells will make the development of many more new materials and applications possible.

-663 clicks in 155 w
+Research: 692 clicks in 267 w